 Their Shostakovich 8th is another stellar display of dynamic extremes, combined with richness of tone from all four players, which really is something to behold.

 There is another recording of which I must make mention.
 That is the exquisite clarinet playing of Thorsten Johanns in the Brahms Clarinet Quintet.
 This Brahms disc (which also includes the 1st Quartet in C minor) is simply glorious from start to finish, but the Quintet is special.
-Johanns is not spotlit and does not play is if he's a featured soloist.
+Johanns is not spotlit and does not play as if he's a featured soloist.
 Integrating with the overall blend of the quartet, the clarinet becomes just another member of the group, and thus blends beautifully with them - merely adding new color and texture to the sound.
 And what music they make together!
 I'm not sure I've ever heard the piece played as gorgeously as here.
 And I can only hope they combine forces again to record the Mozart Clarinet Quintet.

-After watching the Aris Quartett's YouTube videos (Mendelssohn & Haydn), I was so impressed I wanted to buy their CDs - four discs on the Genuin Classics label.
+After watching the Aris Quartett's YouTube videos (Mendelssohn & Haydn), I was so impressed I was eager to explore their CDs - four discs on the Genuin Classics label.
 Interestingly, the first of these (Beethoven #9 and #14) was a "special prize" awarded to the Aris Quartett in the form of a free CD production from Genuin Classics as a result of being the 2016 Award Winner of the International ARD Music Competition.
 The CDs are handsomely produced, with very attractive covers and high-quality booklets.

 I don't know if it's advancements in recording techniques/capabilities, or the unbelievably high level of accomplishment of today's young string players - or both, but I have never in my life enjoyed, or been so emotionally moved by, string quartets as much as I have listening to recordings from these 5 groups.
 They each bring similarities in the way in which they communicate musical involvement with the listener.
 They are equals in an elite group of superlative musicians.
 But each brings individual characteristics which make them uniquely memorable and musically enriching.
 And they certainly demonstrate the ultimate in achievement among today's string quartets.

 Finally, we are indebted to small, independent, Classical specialty record labels for bringing such wonderful groups to the listening public, in state-of-the-art recorded sound: Azica, BIS, Cedille, Genuin and others.
-(The Escher and Pacifica have also recorded for Naxos in the past, and the Attacca has a brand new disc coming soon from SONY.)
-The excellence of recorded sound certainly plays a large part in the overall enjoyment of the music-making heard on these recordings.
-I eagerly look forward to every new recording from these groups.
+(The Escher and Pacifica have also recorded for Naxos in the past, and the Attacca has a new disc coming soon from SONY.)
+The excellence of recorded sound certainly plays a large part in the overall enjoyment of the music-making heard on all these recordings.
+I look forward to every new recording from all these groups.